-No. Loca ition and Additional Uses Resolution de la constant de la cons n considering applications for the establishment of the above uses, the following shall aken into consideration: (i) Applications to use or develop the land for the use of 'Tavern' shall be advertised in accordance with the provision contained in Schedule 2 Part 8, Clause 64 of the of the Planning and Development (Local Planning Schemes) Regulations 2015. (ii) The potential impact of any proposal on the amenity of abutting and nearby residential properties. (iii) The extent to which the design of the proposal harmonises with adjoining and nearby buildings and the theme of the marina environment. (iv) The robustness of the land use and associated building, and the ability of the land use to change without adverse impact on the precinct.
-4 (v) The development standards which shall apply to such uses shall generally be in accordance with relevant Local Planning Policies adopted under this Scheme in accordance with provisions contained in Part 2, Division 2 of the of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2.
-3. in the Mixed Use Zone detailed below the local government may approve a shop as dditional use.
+When considering applications for the establishment of the above uses, the following shall be taken into consideration:

+- (i) Applications to use or develop the land for the use of 'Tavern' shall be advertised in accordance with the provision contained in Schedule 2 Part 8, Clause 64 of the Planning and Development (Local Planning Schemes) Regulations 2015. - (ii) The potential impact of any proposal on the amenity of abutting and nearby residential properties. - (iii) The extent to which the design of the proposal harmonises with adjoining and nearby buildings and the theme of the marina environment. - (iv) The robustness of the land use and associated building, and the ability of the land use to change without adverse impact on the precinct. - (v) The development standards which shall apply to such uses shall generally be in accordance with relevant Local Planning Policies adopted under this Scheme in accordance with provisions contained in Part 2, Division 2 of the Planning and Development (Local Planning Schemes) Regulations 2015.
+Schedule 2. - 3.
+Within the Mixed Use Zone detailed below the local government may approve a shop as an additional use.